 Third-degree felony drug crimes usually involve possession or possession of a relatively small amount with the intent to sell.
 Individuals caught with less than 28 grams (or around one ounce) of cocaine, less than 10 grams of MDMA or ecstasy, less than 1 gram of LSD, or up to 4 grams of heroin or other opiates may be subject to third-degree felony charges.

 Meanwhile, those with more than 25 pounds of non-medical marijuana or more than the third-degree felony limits of other controlled substances may be charged with a first-degree felony, trafficking in controlled substance.
 Each trafficking in controlled substance charge carries a minimum mandatory prison sentence, ranging from 3 to 25 years in prison.

 In order to prove a defendant guilty of a crime involving a controlled substance, prosecutors must establish three factors beyond a reasonable doubt:

 Without one of these three essential factors, the claim will fail.
 For instance, if you’re found in possession of a controlled substance but can show that you didn’t have knowledge of the substance (for example, if it was found in your vehicle after you lent it to a friend), you may not have the requisite knowledge for a conviction.
 By that same token, someone who is riding in a vehicle in which controlled substances are found but who had no control over the drug, even if they had knowledge of it, may not be found guilty.

 While the penalties for drug crimes under Florida law can be severe, a conviction isn’t a given.
-There are several potential defenses that could be available, including:
+There are several potential defenses that your defense attorney might pursue, which include:

 Other defenses may be available depending on the specific facts of your case.
 An experienced defense attorney can work with you to determine which of these defenses are most viable and should be pursued.